dodopontocom/darcano/README.md

 It is an anagram for [Cardano](https://developers.cardano.org/)

 ### Cardano Stake Pool on Testnet
-This repo will maintain scripts and miscellaneous regarding setting up a Stake Pool in Cardano TestNet
+This repo will maintain scripts and miscellaneous regarding setting up a Stake Pool in Cardano TestNet.
+This will be implemented on cloud based infrastructure.
+Maybe multi-cloud bu for now mostly in [GCP](https://www.googleadservices.com).

 ### Stake Pool
 https://developers.cardano.org/docs/operate-a-stake-pool/